python/cpython/Doc/library/array.rst

 (2)
-   The ``'q'`` and ``'Q'`` type codes are available only if the platform C compiler used to build Python supports C :ctype:`long long`, or, on Windows, :ctype:`__int64`.
+   The ``'q'`` and ``'Q'`` type codes are available only if the platform C compiler used to build Python supports C :c:type:`long long`, or, on Windows, :c:type:`__int64`.

    .. versionadded:: 3.3